treeverse/lakeFS/docs/reference/access-control-lists.md

 ## Previous versions of ACL in lakeFS

-Here's how the current ACL model compares to to that prior to [the changes introduced](/posts/security_update.html#whats-changing) in v0.97.
+Here's a comparison of the current ACL model against the behavior prior to [the changes introduced](/posts/security_update.html#whats-changing) in v0.98.

 | Permission | Allows                                     | Previous Group Name       | Previous Policy Names and Actions                                                                                                                                                                                                                                                                                                                                                |
 |------------|--------------------------------------------|---------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|